• tiktok

 The Course:

-• 12 weeks at the National Horseracing College and 6-week work experience placement
+• *12 weeks or *16 weeks at the National Horseracing College, followed by a six-week work placement

 • Designed to ensure learners are competent both on the ground working with horses and also whilst riding a thoroughbred horse at exercise